+'''

 GL.Disable( EnableCap.DepthTest );

+'''

-Note that a good place to do that is in the OnLoad method of the OpenTKApp class; the state will remain like that until we change it.
+Note that a good place to do that is in the OnLoad method of the OpenTKApp class; the state will remain like that until we change it (see line 21).

 There is one part of the state that still needs to be set: the coordinate system.
-We will just use the identity matrix for projecting our vertices:
+We will just use the identity matrix for projecting our vertices (line 69-70):